Where to go in Switzerland on a short trip: Alps, lakes, and cities

 Switzerland's cities in summary

-Geneva – Second largest city, in the French part of the country, no major sights
+Geneva – Second largest city, in the French part of the country, no major sights.
+Again, if you visited you’d be very impressed by it and get some great photos, but it’s not worth your time unless you know someone there.

-Bern – The capital, compact, on a lovely river, some interesting sights and the best Swiss city to get a feel for the culture
+Bern – The capital, compact, on a lovely river, some interesting sights and the best Swiss city to get a feel for the culture.
+Bern is fairly close to Interlaken (which we will discuss below) and it can be a great day trip from there, especially on a day where it is foggy and/or rainy in the mountains (and this happens a LOT).

 How much time and which Swiss cities to visit?

-If you have 4 or fewer days in Switzerland I wouldn't visit any of the cities listed above.
-If you have 5 or more days and especially if you want to include a proper city then I'd recommend 1 or 2 days in Bern.
-For a longer trip, and especially if you want to visit the French part of the country, then a day in Lausanne is worthwhile.
+If you have 4 or fewer days in Switzerland I wouldn’t visit any of the cities listed above.
+If you have 5 or more days and especially if you want to include a proper city then I’d recommend 1 day in Bern or a day trip there from Interlaken.
+For a longer trip, and especially if you want to visit the French part of the country, then a day in Lausanne could be worthwhile.

 The 2 Swiss places to focus on for short visits